 Just like fashion, food is always trending and it’s up to the experts to decide what’s “in” and what’s “out.”
 We’ve scoured the internet to see what food trends the experts are predicting for 2019 but who better to weigh in on this than our chefs at Lettuce Entertain You.
-Here they drop some knowledge on these culinary crazes and giving us a glimpse of some things we can expect to see on their restaurants’ menus in the new year!
+Here they drop some knowledge on these culinary crazes and give us a glimpse of some things we can expect to see on their restaurants’ menus in the new year!

 TREND #1 – TAHINI DESSERTS